plan-player-analytics/Platform-abstraction-layer/README.md

 - Access to plugin meta-data, jar-resources and configuration folder
 - Access to platform task scheduling
 - Managing listeners of specific platform
-- Downloading of dependencies into an extended classpath and execution within that context (Using DepDownloader library)